joyent/conch-api/docs/modules/Conch.md

 Retrieves the ["host" in Mojo::URL](https://metacpan.org/pod/Mojo%3A%3AURL#host) portion of the request URL, suitable for constructing base URLs in user-facing content.

+### banner

+Banner text suitable for displaying on startup.

 ## LICENSING

 Copyright Joyent, Inc.